 During this past year, with all its challenges, we have seen a huge increase in people speculating about relocating to the countryside or urbanites yearning to at least get the look.
 Whether you’re moving to the rolling hills or staying in the city, the quintessential English country style caters to all.
 I’m here to break it to you - chintz is finally back on the map.

 Chintz florals imbue all the nostalgia and prettiness of the English country house, but it needs a new reinvention to keep it looking fresh and modern.
 While maximalist style is at the forefront of interior trends, indulging in some full-on florals is only half the story.
-Finding the right balance of colour, pattern, texture and blending it with eclectic furnishings is key.
+Finding the right balance of color, pattern, texture and blending it with eclectic furnishings is key.
 Country house style is all about looking to the past for inspiration and then mixing it up with design references from all the era’s in a fabulously flamboyant way that looks chic and effortless.
 Your grandmother’s Victorian sideboard can sit perfectly next to the Noguchi coffee table when you are distracted by the bold botanical wallpaper.

 Floral prints are the cornerstone of the country house style, and whether you choose a big bloom or a bold botanical, playing with the scale by mixing both large and small prints can make an otherwise traditional look become striking and modern.
 Never, ever overly co-ordinate your prints and avoid the matchy-matchy look at all costs.
 Pattern clashing brings personality and I love mixing patterns together to see how they all fight for attention.
-That said, you need to think of a tight colour story that will link it all together, and often this can come from one ‘hero’ fabric, like a favourite cushion.
+That said, you need to think of a tight color story that will link it all together, and often this can come from one ‘hero’ fabric, like a favorite pillow.
 Mixing modern geometrics with flouncy florals creates a distinctive and unique look.
 Don’t forget the ever-faithful stripes, they will never date and are a calming contrast to the more extroverted patterns.
 For balance add a few plains, otherwise it all goes a bit bonkers.

 Whatever route you take, this is a maximum attack approach to decorating so you need to feel the fear and do it anyway.
-Consider voluminous patterned curtains at the window, a busy patterned wallpaper covered with artworks, a bold rug on the floor and a chintz sofa centre stage.
+Consider voluminous patterned curtains at the window, a busy patterned wallpaper covered with artworks, a bold rug on the floor and a chintz sofa center stage.
 Just hold off on the swags, no one is quite ready for their return yet.